-According to Abbreviationfinder, this area had been discovered around 1470, at the mouth of the Saint Paul river, by some Portuguese navigators who called it “Pepper Coast” because this drug was the main product of the region.
+According to Abbreviationfinder, an acronym site which also features history of Liberia, this area had been discovered around 1470, at the mouth of the Saint Paul river, by some Portuguese navigators who called it “Pepper Coast” because this drug was the main product of the region.
 And already in the following century the whites began to search on these coasts for “black ivory”, that is, the Negroes who were then deported as slaves.

 Gradually other nuclei joined the first; a large group came from Maryland, settled at Cape Palmas, had a governor appointed by the “Society”, who also had to direct the expeditions that they had to continuously organize against the locals, who, coming out of the thick bushes in which they lived, attacked these black colonists making their lives impossible.

 In 1847 the governor-in-office Joseph Roberts, under the order of the Society, proclaimed the independence of the colony and capital Monrovia; then he established the Republic and promulgated a Constitution, drawn up on the model of that of the United States.
 Then he imposed certain principles, such as the Protestant religion and the use of the English language also for the natives, creating the first disagreements among the various parties into which the settlers had divided.